Skip to navigation Skip to main content Skip to footer

 Here are some other useful things you might want to know when you're selling your Shared Ownership home:

-Did you know the average timescale to sell a home is around 12 weeks from the buyer’s application?
-However, you can follow these rules to speed up the process:
+Did you know the average timescale to sell a home is around 16 weeks from instructing solicitors?
+Be sure your estate agent is familiar with Shared Ownership before you agree to use them.

 During the sale of your home, you also need to be aware of the costs you’ll need to pay to get your sale through to completion.
 These include: